sds/scss-lint/README.md

     color: rgba(0, 0, 0, .1);
     ```

-* Parentheses should not (or should) be padded with spaces.
+* Parentheses should not be padded with spaces.

     ```scss
     // Incorrect